 How to Find a Therapist

 Finding a therapist that is right for you does not need to be daunting.
-There are different directories available such as Choosing Therapy.
+You can ask your primary care provider for a referral, or use an online therapist directory where you can sort by insurance coverage and experience.
 The course of treatment will vary for each individual; however, standard duration ranges from four to six months with follow-up maintenance sessions once the initial treatment schedule is complete.

-The cost per session can vary as well.
-However, a general cost range is from $100-$300 privately.
-Keep in mind there are therapists who accept various insurances for those who would prefer to use their insurance.
+The cost per therapy session can vary, but a general range is from $100-$300 privately.
+Keep in mind there are therapists who accept various insurances for those who would prefer to use their insurance, and many who offer sliding scale rates.